XML Documentation Filter

 <?xml version="1.0"?>MyLib An I2C bus instance.
 Device address at I2C bus.
 Gets a value indicating whether clock is in halt state. true if clock is in halt state; otherwise,false .

 As you can see, the documentation for private class members was generated and stored in MyLib.XML (lines 7 and 12, marked with yellow).
+This is a very bad outcome from security standpoint.

 The Solution